ztachip/ztachip/Documentation/HardwareDesign.md

 ## ztachip.core.pcore.instr_decoder2

-This the main component that decodes the computing components of VLIW instructions
+This is the main component that decodes the computing components of VLIW instructions

 There are 3 main operations to each VLIW instruction: